fabien-h/acta/README.md

 - A simple way of dispatching an event `Acta.dispatchEvent('appEventKey', value)`.
 - Optional local/session storage persistence.
 - Shared states and events between tabs and windows.
-- Great performances since the store contains references to the callbacks instead of having to iterate on every reducer and stop only when it find the corresponding ones.
+- Great performances since the store contains references to the callbacks instead of having to iterate on every reducer and stop only when it finds the corresponding ones.
-- Self cleaning methods unsubscribing to states and events.
+- Self-cleaning methods unsubscribing to states and events.
-- Exposed global object that you can call from anywhere without having to setup and pass providers, wrappers or decorators.
+- An exposed global object that you can call from anywhere without having to set up and pass providers, wrappers, or decorators.

 In **Acta** states, you can store string, numbers, and booleans; in object literals and in arrays.
 Since all values stored have to be compatible with the local storage Maps, Sets or functions won’t work.

 You don't need tooling to debug **Acta**.
-Juste type `Acta` in your browser console and see the object and the internals.
+Just type `Acta` in your browser console and see the object and the internals.

 ## Why another state manager?